jason89521/github-repo-search/README.md

 ## Files Structure

-The following section will describe what the files or folders do in the `src` folder
+The following section will describe what the files or folders do in the `src` folder.
+All components are placed in one folder which contains `index.tsx` and `style.tsx`.
+The `index.tsx` contains the functionality of the component.
+The `style.tsx` contains the styles of the components.

 ### `index.tsx`